franceme/WaveNetExploration/docs/index.md

 ### Prepare and format the data

-For the data preperation, the team used various music samples that were trimmed to fit a uniform format (2-minute wav files).
+For the data preperation, the team used various music samples that were trimmed to fit a uniform format (2-minute wav files) using the file [here](https://github.com/franceme/WaveNetExploration/blob/master/source/musicHandler.py).
 We choose the top 5 genres shared between us for the most amount of data.
 Shown below is the distribution of collected of music samples.